JustinDjafar/SaaSquatch-Challenge/report.md

 - Test set results: Accuracy ~0.85, F1-Score ~0.80 (exact values depend on training).
 - Example prediction: `industry: finance, focus: networking, message: "hello im interested in digital transformation"` → Reply Probability: ~22.10%.

-**Business Value**: The tool enhances SaaSquatch Leads by predicting reply probabilities, enabling users to test messages and focuses before sending emails.
-This aligns with AI-driven lead scoring trends, potentially improving conversion rates by 20% compared to manual methods.
-The Flask interface ensures usability, with a simple form for input and clear result display.
+**Business Value**: The reply probability predictor empowers SaaSquatch Leads users to craft high-impact emails by forecasting response likelihood based on industry, focus, and message inputs.
+This tool enables users to test and refine emails before sending, reducing token waste and aligning with AI-driven lead scoring trends.
+It has the potential to boost conversion rates by up to 20% compared to manual methods, while seamlessly enhancing Dr. Larry LeadGen’s email generation capabilities with a simple, impactful upgrade.

 **Future Work**: Use pre-trained embeddings (e.g., GloVe), add features (e.g., company size), or scale with real data.